 Part of Redpants is my online shop.
 The products I sell are those that I have developed.
 I use the best parts and materials I can get, and source OEM parts and materials from Aston Martin whenever possible and applicable.
 Please keep in mind when ordering or contacting me that Redpants is a side gig for me and I do have a day job.
 That said, I am usually able to respond to messages and ship in-stock orders within 24 hours.
-So if you get an email from me in the middle of the night, it isn't because I'm based in China or something (I'm not in China - I'm in the DC metro area of northern Virginia).
+So if you get an email from me in the middle of the night, it isn't because I'm based in China or something (I'm not in China - I'm in the Tampa area of Florida).

 If I post a third party’s product for sale on Redpants, I’ll make that association and any terms of sale as clear as possible.